5 MIN READ

 But Sydney soon realized she could benefit from the website’s earning potential, while still helping the site’s readers.

-Sydney reviews horse-related products, gear and games, and earns money for ad clickthroughs and product purchases.
+Sydney reviews horse-related products, gear and games, and earns money online for ad clickthroughs and product purchases.

 Like many bloggers and web-based solopreneurs, the bulk of Sydney’s earnings come from affiliate programs like Amazon’s, as well as Google Adsense revenue.